[MP] Configure what the server does when an episode ends

 #3 Updated by skyjake about 9 years ago

 If we were to retain the current map cycle implementation, sure, that would make sense.
 However, I would like to replace it with Doomsday 2 components and take advantage of Doomsday Script for more powerful behaviors (thus getting rid of the "cycle script" syntax).
 In broad terms, the map cycle should be both configurable from a GUI with some basic rules, and it should have scriptable hooks where one can specify additional logic and actions.

 However, looking at this from an even wider perspective, the map cycle is just a special kind of custom Episode — it would make sense to enhance the map progression logic to allow handing MP map cycles & rules, too (with support for scripts and InFine triggers).

-#6 Updated by danij over 6 years ago
+#6 Updated by danij about 9 years ago

 I'm struggling to see a tangible benefit in implementing such cycles as scripts in and of themselves.
 Conceptually, a "map cycle" only ever made sense in deathmatch.
 TBH I would prefer to remove all the map cycle mechanics entirely as they no longer make sense at all IMO.

 In fact I don't see the need for a system to handle what happens when the episode the server admin has configured is completed.
 The obvious solution is to simply start the episode over following a suitable interlude.
 Changing episode is to reconfigure the server, so should be addressed using suitable remote administration mechanisms plus a voting system.

 #7 Updated by vermil about 9 years ago